ethoinformatics/r-database-connections/SQL-from-R.md

 # Below is the same join conducted in R using the merge function
 observer_samples.avistajes <- merge(observer_samples, avistajes, by = "Obs.Sample.ID")

-# Below is the same join including the necessary syntax forw when the join
-# column is named differently in the two data frames
+# Below is the same join including the necessary syntax for when the join column is named differently in the two data frames
 observer_samples.avistajes <- merge(observer_samples, avistajes, by.x = "Obs.Sample.ID", by.y = "Obs.Sample.ID")

 # Note that in the SQL version of the join, you can choose particular fields to come from the left hand table